emoon/rocket/README.md

 Latest version of this program should be available at https://github.com/emoon/rocket

-The SDL-based linux support is written by Konsta 'sooda' Hölttä at https://github.com/sooda/rocket
+The SDL-based linux support is written by Konsta 'sooda' Hölttä at https://github.com/sooda/rocket, and later updated to use SDL2 by Lauri 'gustafla' Gustafsson at https://github.com/gustafla/rocket

 Motivation
 ----------